ClaudeIII/Vice-City-Next-Gen/README.md

-Installation:
+### Installation:

-Place common & data folders to your root directory
-Add files from openIV folder manually using openIV
+1. Copy/Paste over the .bat file from "1.
+Debloat Batch" to the game's directory and run it;
+2. Copy/Paste over the files from "2.
+Main Files" to the game's directory;
+3. Add the files from "3.
+Add via OpenIV" into the needed .img archives;
+4. You can then launch the game from the .exe.

+### Notes:

+Your saves will be stored in the game's directory into the "Profiles" folder.
+Note that a new game is required for any of this to work.
-Script sources folder is for advanced users if you know how to script
+IV.Scocl folder is for advanced users who know how to script and want to contribute.

+### Included Mods:

+-Ultimate ASI Loader
+-XLivelessAddon
+-FusionFix

+### Credits:

+@Lukakion (for the bundled timecycle)